krzysu/hashmask-tools/README.md

 - automate price script - use https://db.hashmasktools.xyz/opensea.json
   - show when prices were last updated
-- run image comparison (voyager discs)
+- run image comparison
 - add price and score filters
 - add 2 category collections - planets and egyptian signs
 - use more traits from spreadsheet (backgrounds)
 - show which masks are in NTFX fund
-- add FAQ with:
-  - rarity score formula
-  - how often prices are updated
-  - collections DB
-  - disclaimer for referals and donations and loopring
+- register on opensea for referral link

 ### Subcategories of explicit traits